Floating Interest Rates: A Complete Guide

 Floating interest rates change depending on economic conditions.
 Mortgage loans with floating interest rates typically have an initial period when you pay a fixed interest rate, followed by an adjustment period in which you pay a variable rate.
 The rate is based on an economic index and an additional margin added by the lender.

 Floating interest rate mortgages can be an excellent choice if you want to take advantage of lower rates for a short period before the rates become unpredictable, but it’s important you understand how they work as they can be complicated loans.
-When you’re ready to on your home buying journey, speak with a lender about the terms of their floating interest rate loans to see if they’re suitable for your financial situation.
+When you’re ready to get started on your home buying journey, speak with a lender about the terms of their floating interest rate loans to see if they’re suitable for your financial situation.

 Get started today to see what you qualify for.